BlackHat-Magic/Text-Adventure/worldstuff/races/genetic/Dwarf.md

 # Dwarf

-Dwarves are stout and hardy folk, renowned for their skill in craftsmanship, their resilience, and their love of the earth.
+> Dwarves are a stout and hardy folk, renowned for their skill in craftsmanship, their resilience, and their love of the earth.
 They dwell in strongholds deep underground.
 They are amongst the most common races, being about one-third as numerous as humans.

 ***Ability Score Increase.*** Your Constitution score increases by 1 to a maximum of 20.